maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 North Star BASIC used `FILL` for this role, this is not supported in RetroBASIC.

 A number of later BASICs added a variation on `POKE` that allowed a 16-bit value to be written in a single statement, an example is the `DPOKE` statement in Turbo-BASIC XL on the Atari.
+These are not supported in RetroBASIC.

 #### See also: